By UCF College of Nursing

 Her research has been published in more than 100 peer-reviewed publications and presented at conferences throughout the world.
 She currently serves on the editorial boards of AACN Advanced Critical Care, American Journal of Critical Care and Heart & Lung, and is the editor of one of the most widely used undergraduate critical care nursing textbooks in which she has also authored several chapters.
 In addition, Sole has served as a member of two National Quality Forum task forces and expert panels of the National Institutes of Health.
 Throughout her career Sole has been honored with numerous awards, including American Association of Critical Care Nurses (AACN) Distinguished Researcher and Researcher of the Year from the National Association of Clinical Nurse Specialists.

 Sole has a diploma from the Ohio Valley General Hospital School of Nursing in Wheeling, WV, a BSN from Ohio University, a MSN from The Ohio State University, and a PhD in nursing from the University of Texas at Austin.
 She is the second faculty member at the UCF College of Nursing to receive this prestigious honor from STTI.
 Karen J. Aroian, professor emerita and former Chatlos Foundation Endowed Chair in Nursing, was inducted in 2013.
+Additionally, Mona Shattell, professor and chair of the Department of Nursing Systems and the Hugh F. and Jeannette G. McKean Endowed Chair, was inducted in 2020.

 Has the UCF College of Nursing Positively Impacted You?